iksaku/laravel-alpine-images/README.md

   * `php artisan migrate --force`

-It is easy to add such commands to a before/after deploy hook on most cases, but when deploying to [Fly.io](https://fly.io/), it is rather troublesome, as you can't execute these commands in your `Dockerfile`, as it has no access to envrionment variables during build.
+It is easy to add such commands to a before/after deploy hook on most cases, but when deploying to [Fly.io](https://fly.io/) it is rather troublesome that you can't execute these commands in your `Dockerfile`, as it has no access to envrionment variables during build.